ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/assessment_areas.rst

 .. include:: common.txt

-The following assessment areas are currently available in the |CAW|:
+The following assessment areas are currently available in the |RTW|:

 * `Radiation budget`_ (implemented in |ESMValTool|)